Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 - If your screen resolution is higher than **1080p**, try selecting a different `Resolution scaling` value.
 - If your monitor's aspect ratio is not **16:9**, set `Full screen mode` to **Exclusive** instead.

 ### Sound issues
 This is a bug in the game, not Hachimi.
 Some users can turn on Windows Sonic without adverse effects to fix it.

+### Game stutters
+Make sure you don't have auto-translate on in the Hachimi settings.
+This only works when you have a translation server set up correctly, and will cause performance problems even then.

 ## Android